Kylie Jenner’s Alleged Hookup, Stitches, Now Vying For Taylor Swift’s Love?

 “Listen up, I want all my fans to go to Taylor Swift’s page and write, ‘Go listen to Stitches’ new ‘I Don’t Want To Live Forever’ remix,” he said.
 “So listen up Taylor, I’m with you baby.
 Next time I see Kanye West, I’m going to knock him the f*** out for you.
 Yeah, I promise that.
 After that, I’m going to lick your a**.
 You can come marry an ex-drug dealer and we can have a drug dealing baby.
 You know what I’m saying?”

-He finished his pitch by ripping up a $100 bill with his teeth, according to HotNewHipHop.
-However, he had more to say for his fans and Swift’s fans.
+He finished his pitch by ripping up a $100 bill with his teeth, according to HotNewHipHop.com.
+But, he had more to say for his fans and Swift’s fans.

-This comes after Stitches admitted that he allegedly had sex and snorted cocaine with Kylie Jenner, who was still dating her long-time boyfriend, Tyga.
-He revealed to In Touch Magazine back in September of 2015 that he slept with the Kylie Cosmetics entrepreneur 45 days before her 18th birthday.
+This comes after Stitches admitted that he allegedly had sex and snorted cocaine with Kylie Jenner, who was still dating her long-time boyfriend Tyga.
+He revealed to In Touch Magazine back in September 2015 that he slept with the Kylie Cosmetics entrepreneur 45 days before her 18th birthday.
 Stitches, whose real name is Phillip Katsabanis, admitted to In Touch that they hooked up in a hotel room where they allegedly did drugs.

 “I did cocaine with Kylie and then slept with her – while she was in a relationship with Tyga,” he admitted.
 “I had sex with her: We did it all.”